Tenzro Network: The Operating System for the AI Economy

 | tasks/cancel | task_id | success: bool |

-Agent Card Skills: The Tenzro node's Agent Card advertises five skills: wallet (balance queries, transfers), identity (DID resolution, credential verification), inference (model discovery, request submission), settlement (payment channel management), and verification (ZK/TEE proof validation).
+Agent Card Skills: The Tenzro node's Agent Card advertises six skills: wallet (balance queries, transfers), identity (DID resolution, credential verification), inference (model discovery, request submission), settlement (payment channel management), verification (ZK/TEE proof validation), and staking (validator/provider staking operations).

 11.2 MCP Server (Anthropic Specification)

 The Model Context Protocol (MCP) server follows Anthropic's MCP specification.
-It uses the Streamable HTTP transport at the /mcp endpoint and provides 10 tools for blockchain interaction:
+It uses the Streamable HTTP transport at the /mcp endpoint and provides 31 tools (and growing) across 7 categories — wallet and ledger, network and blocks, identity and delegation, payments, AI models and inference, cross-chain bridge, verification, staking and providers, and tokens and contracts:

 | Tool | Description |